astrimbu/astrimbu/README.md

-- 👋 Hi i'm alan
+- 👋 hi i'm alan
-- 👨‍💻 Python, ai, webdev
+- 👨‍💻 python, ai, webdev
-- ⚖️ Simple ⊼ complex
+- ⚖️ simple ⊼ complex

 <!---
 astrimbu/astrimbu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.